sfigg/commercialization-public/docset/sxs/windows-10-deployment-for-system-builders.md

 # Contents

-Use this guide to deploy Windows® 10 to a line of computers by following the steps in this guide.
+Use this guide to deploy Windows® 10 to a line of computers.

 # Summary